-This edition marks the quest to explore the value and variety of roles that photography and photographers play as researchers in contemporary society.
+This edition marks the quest to explore the value and variety of roles that photography and photographers play as researchers in society.
 Simultaneously the festival will look at how photography can be used as a visual methodology in research disciplines such as science, technology, and the humanities.
 By presenting theme Re: Search, the festival offers a sample card of image makers and researchers whom, partly by their innate drive to opt for unexpected ways of seeing, help define the relationship between photography and the world yet again.

 The very best of their work reminds us that a photograph has the power to be infinitely more than a document.
 Photographers observe their subjects for days, weeks, even years: not only registering but absorbing and visualizing various truths of the experience.
 This gives us stepping stones into layers of unknown realities and narratives.
 Immersed in these sequestered worlds they are the scientists, engineers, sculptors, and inventors.